I first met E. Michael Mitchell when I arrived in the Character Animation program at Cal Arts in 2005.

 Over the years, I’ve collected digital photos of Mike’s work from his other students.
 Please enjoy this collection of his drawings.

 I hope they’ll continue to inspire and teach other artists who want to take their drawings beyond.
+There will never be an artist or teacher who’ll ever take his place at CalArts.

 Mike was always working on personal projects.
 Here is a random collection from a variety of different projects.